cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Using global variables as function parameters (e.g. `def foo(Z) ... end`) is not allowed.

-Unlike main variables, global variables are never optimized away from the code.
-This also means that their use makes the code a bit less friendly towards optimization, and you should limit their use to situations where they're really needed (i.e. for variables accessed from different functions, or for compile-in parameters).

 # External memory

 Mindcode supports storing variables in external memory - memory cells or memory banks linked to the processor.
 These